Barcelonnette: Modern history

 In December 1851, the town was home to a movement of republican resistance towards Napoleon III's coup.
 Though only a minority of the population, the movement rebelled on Sunday 7 December, the day after the news of the coup arrived.
 Town officials and gendarmes were disarmed and placed in the maison d'arrêt.
 A committee of public health was created on 8 December; on 9 December the inhabitants of Jausiers and its surroundings formed a colony under the direction of general councillor Brès, and Mayor Signoret of Saint-Paul-sur-Ubaye.
 This was stopped, however, on 10 December before it could reach Barcelonnette, as the priest of the subprefecture had intervened.
 On 11 December, several officials escaped and found refuge in L'Argentière in Piedmont.
 The arrival of troops on 16 December put a final end to the republican resistance without bloodshed, and 57 insurgents were tried; 38 were condemned to deportation (though several were pardoned in April).

 Between 1850 and 1950, Barcelonnette was the source of a wave of emigration to Mexico.
 Among these emigrants was Jean Baptiste Ebrard, founder of the Liverpool department store chain in Mexico.
 On the edges of Barcelonnette and Jausiers there are several houses and villas of colonial style (known as maisons mexicaines), constructed by emigrants to Mexico who returned to France between 1870 and 1930.
+One of these maisons is Villa Costebelle.
 A plaque in the town commemorates the deaths of ten Mexican citizens who returned to Barcelonnette to fight in the First World War.

 During the Second World War, 26 Jews were arrested in Barcelonnette before being deported.
 The 89th compagnie de travailleurs étrangers (Company of Foreign Workers), consisting of foreigners judged as undesirable by the Third Republic and the Vichy regime and committed to forced labour, was established in Barcelonnette.

 The 11th Battalion of Chasseurs alpins was garrisoned at Barcelonnette between 1948 and 1990.